bokov/nlp_nash/README.md

 ## Installation:

-If you are part of the paper-writing team, you should separately receive a copy of the files `performance.rds` (md5: dafa6eb2f2e1a4df4c86e537310e24a6) and `merge.rds` (md5: 6c33457119ff440019fc1ac396c5cd48).
+If you are an authorized user of the data, you should separately receive a copy of the files `performance.rds` (md5: dafa6eb2f2e1a4df4c86e537310e24a6) and `merge.rds` (md5: 6c33457119ff440019fc1ac396c5cd48).